by John Ellis

 There is no law apart from God.
 There is no knowledge apart from God.
 There is no being apart from God.
 Truths that many evangelicals have deluded themselves into believing they believe.
 Those truths, though – that Truth – will not be found at the top of the stairs laid brick by brick by those who believe that a human flourishing of our own definition is within our ability to control.
 Claiming to be able to reach God without knowing God is our great sin.
 The great sin of all those in Adam who’ve ever lived.
 Unlike our Adamic brothers and sisters of ages past, we have the luxuries of the printing press, college philosophy classes, the insights of psychology and sociology, social media, pop culture, white-washed houses of self-worship, etc. by which to widely distribute the forbidden fruit of the Tree of Knowledge of Good and Evil to each other and with which to cheer on and encourage our never-ending panting after autonomous individualism.

-No matter how much we like to think that we are in control, that we are individuals first (and last, if we were honest), the truth is that we are related to God.
+No matter how much we like to think that we are in control, to believe that we are individuals first (and last, if we were honest), the truth is that we are related to God.
 We are in a relationship that has demands that we are given no say in.
 Our Creator doesn’t allow the broaching of democracy in His cosmology.
 While binding us, the paradox is that we are called to choose, but a choice that can never sever ultimately.
 No matter our choice, we are bound by God for God.
 Autonomy is the great absurd contradiction that damns.
 But we take the bite; we climb the stairs.
 Like a Pirandello play or a M.C.
 Escher painting, the stairs lead us where we want to go but not to where we think we’re going.
 Our end, while glorifying God, is still an ending.
 The question remains, is faux independence worth the sacrifice of your eternal beginning?

 Soli Deo Gloria